amandersonyou/MajorStudio1_AAY/Met_Context/README.md

 [![New Contexts Project: Landscape Exploration Poster](assets/ContextsVideo.png)](https://vimeo.com/379171213 "Landscape Exploration Poster Video - Click to Watch!")

-This poster is an in depth exploration of the dataset created within the Interactive project's [Landscape Generator](https://github.com/amandersonyou/MajorStudio1_AAY/blob/master/Met_Interactive/README.md)
+This poster is an in depth exploration of the dataset created within the [Landscape Generator](https://github.com/amandersonyou/MajorStudio1_AAY/blob/master/Met_Interactive/README.md).
 All 30 of the Met's open access landscape paintings are shown in full with artist and artwork details.
 In addition, a color swatch of the most vibrant color from each painting generated using the vibrant.js library is included under each full artwork.